 Some of the spells and names were changed from English to Korean text for visual effect.

-In the North American and European versions of Breath of Fire IV certain scenes were deleted, text was altered, to remove light profanity and suggestive images were toned down or removed.
-Some examples include:
+In the North American and European versions of Breath of Fire IV some text was lightly altered to remove mild profanity, and a small handful of suggestive images and content were toned down or removed:

-During a scene in which Fou-lu kills the Emperor Soniel, in the Japanese version he can be seen removing his head with a sword.
-In the European and American editions this death is off screen.
+- During a scene in which Fou-lu kills the Emperor Soniel, death by decapitation is shown in a lightly censored manner in the Japanese version.
+In the European and American editions this censored decapitation is removed entirely during the death sequence.

-Two scenes which contained hints of nudity, Nina and Ursula bathing and Ursula removing her pants to prove she was female to sailors; were shortened in the North American Release and removed intirely later completely in a later release along with the European version.
+- Three minor scenes which contained hints of female nudity or sexual harassment (an optional "peeping tom" sequence where Nina and Ursula are bathing, Ursula removing her pants to prove she is female to sailors, Ryu "accidentally" groping Ursula) were removed entirely in the North American and European versions.

-In the Japanese version Scais has a drinking problem, his speech is slurred and wavey.
-However in the North American and European versions this was replaced with stuttering.
+- In the Japanese version Scais has a drinking problem and his dialogue and speech patterns are slurred.
+However in the North American and European versions his drunken slurring was translated as a habitual stutter.

 Both an Art book and a soundtrack CD were given limited release (both released in August 2000).
 Mostly available in .
 With a very limited release as import in English speaking countries.